reviewpad/reviewpad/README.md

 To extract a GitHub event, you can use the following steps:

-1. Navigate to the advanced section in the settings for your development github app ([Advanced](https://github.com/organizations/reviewpad/settings/apps/<dev github app name>/advanced))
+1. Navigate to the checks tab of the pull request you want test against, in there you will find a `Delivery ID` field
-2. Pick the delivery you want to use.
+2. Go to the raas entry gate log group and filter out the logs by `{$.delivery_id="[Delivery ID]" && $.msg="request received"}`
-3. Copy the content inside the `payload`.
+3. Copy the content inside the `body` field.
 4. Paste the content inside a file (e.g. `my_event.json`) and save it under `cli > debugdata`.
 5. Update the argument `-e` to point to the full path of the file you just created.